New RTD Book Club event series features award-winning Virginia authors, VIP experiences

 General admission tickets are $50 and include a copy of “Dopesick.”
 Additionally, $40 tickets are available for just the talk (book not included).

-The event will be held at the Virginia Museum of History and Culture, 428 N. Arthur Ashe Blvd.
+The event will be held at the Virginia Museum of History & Culture, 428 N. Arthur Ashe Blvd.

 To purchase tickets, visit Richmond.com/Beth-Macy.

 The second RTD Book Club, on Nov.
-20, features David Baldacci the day after his new book, “A Minute to Midnight,” is published.
+20, features David Baldacci the day after his new book, “A Minute to Midnight,” goes on sale.

 Post a comment as